knownasilya/pagination-pager/README.md

 ## Getting Started

-Install via npm, `npm install pagination-pager --save-dev`, then use in your app.
+Install via ember-cli, `ember install:addon pagination-pager`, then use in your app.

 ### Available Options